 Graduates of philosophy programs are employed in many different areas, including:

 - Editing, journalism, and public relations

 Explore your options

 - The University Advising & Career Development Center provides a centralized service to help you plan your career, develop job-search skills, obtain student employment while attending college, and secure a job upon graduation.
-April Calkovsky and Brad Minton, the Career Coaches responsible for working with majors in Philosophy, are available to meet with you to plot your career path.
+The Career Coaches, April Calkovsky, Logann Dolan, and Barb Gehring, all work with students whose majors are in Philosophy, and are eager to meet with you to explore your career path..
 You can make an appointment with them though Handshake or by calling UACDC at 487-0400.

 - TypeFocus offers online personality type and career assessment resources.
-This service is free to EMU students with access code emu48.
+This service is free to EMU students with access code EMU1849.

 - Handshake, Eastern’s search platform for student employment opportunities, also contains sample résumés and other job search resources.

 - O*NET OnLine presents detailed information about different occupations.

 - The American Philosophical Association has a guide for undergraduates, which includes a discussion of careers for philosophy majors.

 Philosophy majors can increase their ability to land an entry position in their desired field by gaining specific skills needed in that field, such as ability to use a particular software package.
 You needn't have a technical major to acquire these skills; often these skills can be gained through a small amount of coursework, an internship, a volunteer assignment, or a part-time job.
 As The Chronicle of Higher Education reports, fields in which basic skills can help you get a foot in the door include: